Argentine stocks hit record amid global optimism

 The government move means the funds will have to bring 2.83 billion pesos ($877.5 million) back to the Argentine market before year's end.

-Leading gains, steel pipemaker Tenaris TENA.BA climbed 4.25 percent to close at 85.7 pesos per share, while entertainment group Comercial del Plata COM.BA jumped 5.1 percent to 0.72 pesos per share.
-Continuación...
+Leading gains, steel pipemaker Tenaris TENA.BA climbed 4.25 percent to close at 85.7 pesos per share, while entertainment group Comercial del Plata (COM.BA) jumped 5.1 percent to 0.72 pesos per share.

+For the second day in a row, volume at the Buenos Aires Stock Exchange was unusually hefty at 188.2 million pesos ($58.5 million).
+Of active shares, 59 advanced, 18 declined, and 12 were unchanged.

+Bond prices on the local market soared on election expectations, as investors speculated a win by front-runner Sen. Cristina Fernandez de Kirchner in Sunday's presidential vote could lead to reopened negotiations with "holdout" creditors who rejected the 2005 sovereign restructuring.